Max Velmans: Biography

 Born in Amsterdam, Velmans grew up in Sydney, Australia.
 After attending Sydney Boy's High School, he studied Electrical Engineering at St. Andrews College at the University of Sydney, where he received his B.Eng in 1963.
 In the evening he attended psychology classes at the University of Sydney for another two years, before moving to Europe.
 After several years of research and development he received his PhD in Psychology from Bedford College in 1974.

-After his graduation in 1963 Velmans had started his career designing electrical circuits at the electronics laboratory of the Australian engineering company EMAIL Ltd. After half a year he moved to systems analyses of business and industrial systems at the new information technology department.
-After touring through Europe in 1966 he became affiliated with Bedford College, University of London to pursue research for his PhD.
-In 1968 he was appointed to a lectureship in the new Psychology Department at Goldsmiths College, University of London, eventually to a personal chair in Psychology, and from 2006 to Emeritus Professor of Psychology.
+After his graduation in 1963 Velmans had started his career designing electrical circuits at the electronics laboratory of the Australian engineering company EMAIL Ltd.

+Academic career

+Velmans began his academic teaching career at The City University, London, in 1967, and joined Goldsmiths, University of London, in 1969.
+Over the next three decades, he held teaching and research roles focusing on cognitive psychology, language, memory, attention, philosophy of science, and consciousness studies.
+His undergraduate course “The Psychology of Consciousness,” taught over 25 years, was one of the earliest mainstream UK university courses dedicated to consciousness.

 Velmans co-founded the Consciousness and Experiential Psychology Section of the British Psychological Society in 1994, and served as its chair from 2003 to 2006.

-He was appointed National Visiting Professor for 2010–2011 by the Indian Council of Philosophical Research, and in 2011 was elected to a Fellowship of the British Academy of Social Sciences.
+In 1997 he was awarded a Fellowship of the British Psychological Society and in 2011 was elected to a Fellowship of the British Academy of Social Sciences.
+He was appointed Emeritus Professor of Psychology at Goldsmiths in 2006.
+Between 2007 and 2014, he held the position of Visiting Professor of Consciousness Studies at the University of Plymouth.
+In 2011–2012, he was appointed National Visiting Professor by the Indian Council of Philosophical Research, under the Ministry of Human Resources, Government of India.

+Velmans has also been a Visiting Professor at the University of Westminster and was a Senior Fulbright Scholar and Research Associate at the University of California, Berkeley, in 1984.
+In 1997, he was a faculty member of the University of Arizona’s online “Dialogues on Consciousness” course.